Why you’ll love these seared scallops

-How to choose and buy the right scallops:
+How to choose and buy the right scallops

-What is processed scallop?
+What are processed scallops?

 Here are a few signs of processed scallops: